 THE HEALTH CARE INITIATIVE SupporTS:

-The HCI is commited to supporting the delivery of an MBA program that allows students to focus on health care through industry-related courses, extracurricular activities, and recruiting opportunities.
+MBA Students by promoting the delivery of an MBA program that allows students to focus on health care through industry-related courses, extracurricular activities, and recruiting opportunities.

-The HCI develops programs that disseminate knowledge and influence practice across all sectors of the health care industry.
+Executive Education Participants by developing programs that disseminate knowledge and influence practice across all sectors of the health care industry.

 hEALTH CARE INITIATIVE LEADERSHIP: